alfredstahl69/nixossurface9/README.md

 4. Add `swapDevices` and `boot.kernelParams` to `configuration.nix`.
 5. Run `nixos-install` and enjoy Hibernate on your Surface Pro 9.
 6. Add Minegrub for a fancy GRUB theme.

+Well thanks for reading all of that (if you actually read it all, which honestly I cant blame you if you didnt read it since its a lot of MumboJumbo, ha get it MumboJumbo, if you get it I like you) also I really hope that this could help a bit and if you have anything to share then feel free to do so. as Ive mentioned when Im not lazy( which is 50% of the time.. lets not talk about the other 50%...) then I definitly want to learn whatever I can.
+Anyway, good luck with everything on your end dear reader and in case no one told you today, you are amazing and you matter, at the very least you matter to me since you read this all. and even if you didnt you still matter.